HarkjinDev/Security/Reverse/HackMe/Level9/readme.md

 It can be overflow : AAAA
 &buf=0xbffff150, &buf2=0xbffff160, distance=0x00000010 / 16 byte
 ```
-The distance buf and buf2 is 16byte, and dummy stack between buf and buf2 is 6byte.
+The distance buf and buf2 is 16byte, and the dummy stack between buf and buf2 is 6byte.

-So, you need to input buf(10byte) and dummy(6byte) and the key string("go")
+So, you need to input buf(10byte) and dummy(6byte) and the key string("go") in buf2 that you can get 'bash'

-I will input "AAAAAAAAAABBBBBBgo"
+I will input "AAAAAAAAAABBBBBBgo" (A:10byte+B:6byte+go)

 ```
 [level9@ftz tmp]$ gdb bof